 Illinois security deposit law varies greatly based on the location of a rental unit and, to some extent, the size of the building and whether the owner also lives in the building.
 However, the amendment to the Illinois Security Deposit Return Act, effective January 1, 2024, has greatly equalized the rights of tenants throughout the state.
 Tenants in Chicago, Cook County, Urbana, and DeKalb have especially robust rights that allow tenants to aggressively pursue their landlord when the deposit is stolen.

-If your unit is in Cook County and you would like an evaluation, click here to contact me.
+If your unit is in Cook County and you would like to see if my firm can help, click here to send us a message.